brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Data extraction and synthesis

-The preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines were used.
 Data extraction by the first author was independently confirmed by the second.
 A varying-slopes varying-intercepts Bayesian multilevel logistic regression was fit to the extracted data.

 ## Main outcomes and measures

-The main outcomes were the risk ratio (chance of functional independence in treatment group / chance of functional independence in control group) and risk difference (chance of functional independence in treatment group - chance of functional independence in control group).
+The main estimands were the risk ratio (chance of functional independence in treatment group / chance of functional independence in control group) and risk difference (chance of functional independence in treatment group - chance of functional independence in control group).
 Functional independence was defined as a score of 0 to 2 on the modified Rankin scale at 90 days.
+Each estimand was adjusted for stroke type.
+Results were presented as posterior median and 95% posterior intervals (PI).

 ## Results

 A total of 22 studies were included, with 5 examining outcomes for large core stroke patients, 9 for small core stroke, 4 for late window stroke, and 4 for basilar stroke.
-The estimated relative effect of thrombectomy was highest for large core stroke (RR XXX, 95% PI XX-XX), followed in order by basilar (RR XXX, 95% PI XX-XX), late (RR XXX, 95% PI XX-XX), and small (RR XXX, 95% PI XX-XX).
-The estimated absolute effect showed a reverse pattern, with small core stroke the highest (RD XX, 95% PI XX-XX), followed by late (RD XX, 95% PI XX-XX), basilar (RD XX, 95% PI XX-XX), and large (RD XX, 95% PI XX-XX).
+The estimated relative effect of thrombectomy was highest for large core stroke (aRR 2.11, 95% PI 1.8-2.52), followed in order by basilar (aRR 1.85, 95% PI 1.6-2.18), late (aRR 1.74, 95% PI 1.52-2.04), and small (aRR 1.67, 95% PI 1.49-1.9).
+The estimated absolute effect showed a reverse pattern, with small core stroke the highest (aRD 20.2%, 95% PI 15.6% -25.0%), followed by late (aRR 19.0%, 95% PI 14.1% -24.5%), basilar (aRR 16.9%, 95% PI 12.0%-22.3%), and large (aRD 9.31%, 95% PI 6.09%-13.8%).

+## Conclusions and relevance

+# Introduction

 # Methods

-# Results
+This systematic review was conducted according to the preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines.
+The statistical model was written in the probabilistic programming language Stan and fit in R using cmdstanr.
+Posterior draws were processed using Posterior.
+Results are presented using the median of the posterior distribution and the 95% posterior interval (PI) is constructed using the 2.5% and 97.5% quantiles of the posterior distribution. \# Results

 ## Search Results